 If you have the time go and see the Biblioteca Reale with exhibits ranging from one of Leonardo da Vinci’s most famous works through to medieval weapons and jewels.

 Torino is home to some of Italy’s finest collections of modern and contemporary art.
-These can be seen in the Galleria d’arte Moderna and at Castello di Rivoli which is a little out of the centre of town and set in a magnificent castle.
+These can be seen in the Galleria d’arte Moderna and at Castello di Rivoli .
+The Castello di Rivoli (Castle of Rivoli) is a little out of the centre of town and also offers great views of Turin and the surrounding Alps.

 The list of other museums is long and some are very unique and unlikely to be found anywhere else.
 Museums on subjects ranging from the Piedmont Museum of Fruit to the Torino Puppet Museum.
 I love the fruit museum!!!